Youth Opportunities

 Camp Canopy Scholarship Funding

 The Geauga Soil and Water Conservation District (SWCD) is pleased to offer scholarship funding for the Camp Canopy, held each June at FFA Camp Muskingum in Carroll County.
 Originally founded in 1950, Camp Canopy is where high school students continue to convene to discover forestry, wildlife, adventure, and fun!
-While staying true to its natural resource focus and traditional summer camp experience, Camp Canopy offers exciting challenges along with relevant forestry issues and research.
+While staying true to its natural resource focus and traditional summer camp experience, Camp Canopy blends exciting challenges along with relevant forestry issues and research.
+Take advantage of this opportunity to branch out with college scholarships, career interest opportunities, and lasting friendships and memories!

 Scholarship recipients may be asked by the Geauga SWCD Board of Supervisors to provide a short report and/or presentation with photos to highlight their camp experiences at one of the District’s regular board meetings.